Rokory/xGroupPolicy/README.md

 * **Domain**: Specifies the domain for this cmdlet.
 You must specify the fully qualified domain name (FQDN) of the domain.
 * **Disable**: Indicates that the cmdlet disables the registry-based policy setting.

+### xGPLink
+* **Ensure**: Indicates whether the GPLink should be present or absent.
+* **Name**: Specifies the GPO to link by its display name.
+* **Target**: Specifies the LDAP distinguished name of the site, domain, or OU to which to link the GPO.
+For example, for the MyOU organizational unit in the contoso.com domain, the LDAP distinguished name is ou=MyOU,dc=contoso,dc=com.
+* **LinkEnabled**: Specifies whether the GPO link is enabled.
+The acceptable values for this parameter are: Yes or No. By default, Group Policy processing is enabled for all GPO links.
+* **Order**: Specifies the link order for the GPO link.
+You can specify a number that is between one and the current number of GPO links to the target site, domain, or OU, plus one.
+* **Domain**: Specifies the domain for this cmdlet.
+You must specify the fully qualified domain name (FQDN) of the domain.
+* **Enforced**: Specifies whether the GPO link is enforced.
+You can specify Yes or No. By default, GPO links are not enforced.

 ## Versions

 ### Unreleased